Commonwealth funding must be used to improve outcomes for students

 A strong level of funding is necessary, and we have that, but what is more important is to ensure that funding is being used on initiatives proven to boost student results.

-Australian Government schools funding will be tied to reforms proven to lift student outcomes
+Australian Government schools funding is tied to reforms proven to lift student outcomes

-From 2018, the Government's growing investment in schools will be distributed according to need and tied to the implementation of our evidence-based quality reforms proven to lift student achievement.
+Since 2018, the Government’s growing investment in schools is being distributed according to need and tied to the implementation of our evidence-based quality reforms proven to lift student achievement.

-The Government has established the Review to Achieve Educational Excellence in Australian Schools, to be chaired by Mr David Gonski AC, to provide advice on how the extra Commonwealth funding provided from 2018 should be invested to improve Australian schools' performance and grow student achievement.
+The Government established the Review to Achieve Educational Excellence in Australian Schools, chaired by Mr David Gonski AC, to provide advice on how the extra Commonwealth funding provided from 2018 should be invested to improve Australian schools’ performance and grow student achievement.

-It is important that all schools in Australia benefit from the reform.
-Funding of $186.4 million over five years will be provided to state-based non-government representative bodies to support implementation of national and state reforms in all non-government schools.
+The reforms within the National School Reform Agreement and the supporting bilateral agreements aim to support schools and students across the country.
+Funding of $200.1 million over five years is being provided to state-based non-government representative bodies to support implementation of national and state reforms in all non-government schools.

-New funding arrangements will focus on student need with a Schooling Resource Standard (SRS), as recommended by the 2011 Review of Funding for Schooling, led by Mr David Gonski.
-A base amount will be provided for every student with additional funding for disadvantage.
+New funding arrangements focus on student need with a Schooling Resource Standard (SRS), as recommended by the 2011 Review of Funding for Schooling, led by Mr David Gonski.
+The SRS is made up of a base amount for every primary and secondary student, along with six loadings to provide extra funding to support disadvantaged schools and facilitate the achievement of priority cohorts.